murilorrs/Vegetation-Diseases-Detection/data/README.md

 2. Rename it to "Plant-Dataset" and add it to the `data/` folder.

-Run the notebook after completing these steps.
+Run the unzip.py at `src/unzip.py` after completing these steps for unzip folders.